-Failing to make a full and accurate disclosure, or making a false or misleading disclosure, will result in an application being rejected or programmes being removed from the ILEP.
+Failing to make a full and accurate disclosure, or making a false or misleading disclosure, may result in the provider and its programmes being removed from the ILEP.
 Providers who make false, misleading or incomplete declarations will be prohibited from having programmes included in the ILEP and /or its successor.
-Providers are also obliged to ensure that the information submitted to ISD remains up-to-date and are therefore required to communicate any changes of ownership to ISD within 5 working days of such changes taking place.
+Providers are obliged to ensure that the information submitted to ISD remains up-to-date and are therefore required to communicate any changes of ownership to ISD within 5 working days of such changes taking place.
 Failure to do so will result in programmes being removed from the ILEP unless a successful appeal is lodged.